moby/moby/docs/sources/reference/commandline/cli.md

 #### Get config

-The `.Field` syntax doesn’t work when the field contains JSON data, but the template language’s custom `json`{.docutils .literal} function does.
+The `.Field` syntax doesn’t work when the field contains JSON data, but the template language’s custom `json` function does.
 The `.config` section contains complex json object, so to grab it as JSON, you use `json` to convert config object into JSON